IKATS/ikats.github.io/doc/operators/cutTs.md

 - selecting an interesting pattern from a time series to search for in other time series

-Their are four ways to cut a TS in Ikats:
+Their are four ways to cut a TS in IKATS:

 ## [Cut DS](doc_operator_cut.md)
 Cut all time series in a dataset either between certain dates or by limiting to a maximum number of points